Go to the Students section

 The best starting point for good security is a strong password - 12 characters long and a combination of upper and lower case letters, numbers and symbols.
 When you first start at Oxford Brookes you will be given a password that you will need to change to something more memorable.
-This is done using your Personal Information Portal or commonly known as PIP.
+This is done using the password re-set webpage.
 We suggest you don't use the same password for your University log-in that you use elsewhere, make it a unique password.
 Don't disclose your password to others and remember that University administrators will never ask you for your password.
 And if someone does email you asking for your password, don't give it to them.

 The University uses SOPHOS as its anti-virus software on all staff and student PCs.
 You can also add it to your own devices - for free - download it from https://home.sophos.com

 We encourage all at Oxford Brookes to set up 2-step verification on their University Google account - this adds an extra layer of security when you log into Google for your email, timetable and documents.
 Simple steps to set this up can be found online.
 You will need to have your mobile phone with you.